stcorp/harp/doc/conventions/variable_names.rst

 surface_albedo                                                                 X            X       X     []
-temperature                                    surface                         X       X    X             [K] tropopause_altitude                                                            X            X             [m]                  altitude of the troposphere/stratosphere boundary location tropopause_pressure                                                            X            X             [K]                  pressure level of the troposphere/stratosphere boundary location validity                                                                                                                       validity flag for each time sample or whole product;
+temperature                                    surface                         X       X    X             [K] tropopause_altitude                                                            X            X             [m]                  altitude of the troposphere/stratosphere boundary location tropopause_pressure                                                            X            X             [hPa]                pressure level of the troposphere/stratosphere boundary location validity                                                                                                                       validity flag for each time sample or whole product;
                                                                                                                                only to be used if validity flag is for multiple variables combined viewing_azimuth_angle                                                          X                          [degree]